 Defense counsel should review amended pleadings carefully.
 When an amended sworn account substantially differs from the original, the party resisting the account must file another sworn denial.
 See Southern Mgmt.
 Servs. v.
 SM Energy Co., 398 S.W.3d 350, 356 (Tex.
 App.-Houston [14th Dist.]
 2013, no pet.)(defendant filed a verified denial of the original account; creditor filed an amended sworn account with new invoices and credits that reduced the balance by approximately \$50,000; summary judgment for creditor affirmed because debtor failed to file a sworn denial of the amended account).
+Rule 92, general denial, is presumed to extend to all matters subsequently alleged, but does not apply to denials required to be denied under oath.
+Southern Mgmt.
+Servs. v.
+SM Energy Co., 398 S.W.3d 350, 356 (Tex.
+App.-Houston [14th Dist.]
+2013, no pet.).
 But see Fontiberry v.
 Freeway Lumber Co., 453 S.W.2d 849, 852 (Tex.
 Civ.
 App.-Houston [1st Dist] 1970, no writ)(as amended sworn account was based on the same balance, debtor was entitled to have his original sworn denial considered as a response to the amended pleading; summary judgment for creditor reversed).